Chia-Network/chia-docs/docs/plotting/ssd-endurance.md

 sudo nvme smart-log /dev/nvme0 | grep percentage_used
 ```

-This is how to reading the amount of writes that the drive has actually done:
+This is how to read the amount of writes that the drive has actually done:

 ```bash
 sudo nvme smart-log /dev/nvme0 | grep data_units_written